vircadia/vircadia-docs-sphinx/docs/source/create/entities/create-fountain.rst

 Create a Smoke Fountain
 ---------------------------------

 Particle entities are used to create effects that are made up of smaller parts such as smoke, fire, or swirling water.
 You can create any effect of your choice using different textures.
-The default texture for all particle entities is a wispy smoke texture.
+The default texture for all particle entities is a `wispy smoke texture <https://content.highfidelity.com/DomainContent/production/Particles/wispy-smoke.png>`_.
 You can edit other particle entity properties or replace the texture to create your desired effect.
+We support textures in the PNG and JPEG formats.

-To create a smoke fountain:
+In this tutorial, you will create this smoke fountain by editing a few properties of particle entities.
+This is to help you get familiar with how changing these properties changes how the entity looks and behaves.

 1. In Interface, pull up your HUD or Tablet and go to **Create**.
 2. Click the 'Particle' icon to create the particle entity.
 By default, the particle entity emits smoke.